isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/list-of-controlled-goods.md

 <p>For registration of low risk CGs, the Registered Supplier will have to
 submit a Supplier’s Declaration of Conformity to the Consumer Product Safety Office.
-For medium and high risk CGs, a Certificate of Conformity issued by a <a href="https://www.go.gov.sg/list-of-cps-cab" rel="noopener noreferrer nofollow" target="_blank">Designated Conformity Assessment Body</a> is required for registration of the CG.
+For medium and high risk CGs, a Certificate of Conformity issued by a <a href="https://www.go.gov.sg/list-of-cps-cab" rel="noopener noreferrer nofollow" target="_blank">designated Conformity Assessment Body</a> is required for registration of the CG.
 Click to find out more about <a href="/suppliers/cpsr/register-your-controlled-goods" rel="noopener noreferrer nofollow" target="_blank">registering CGs.</a>
 </p>
 <p>Suppliers must first apply to be a Registered Supplier before supplying